cfengine/documentation/resources/additional-topics/glossary.markdown

 * CFEngine

   The name of the CFEngine Company, as well as the name of the Software.
-  CFEngine comes from a contraction of `ConFiguration Engine'.
+  CFEngine comes from a contraction of _ConFiguration Engine_.

 * CFEngine 3.x